-Every few months or so I see another article about how console gaming is at death’s door.
+Every few months or so, I see another article about how the home gaming console is at death’s door.
 I don’t buy it.
-Most of my gaming happens on consoles, and I expect to keep it that way for the foreseeable future.
+Most of my gaming happens on consoles, or handheld gaming console, and I expect to keep it that way for the foreseeable future.
 Here’s why.

-3. This may seem like a small thing, but I like being able to pop a disc in a console and play a new game without worrying about how much space it’s going to take up on my hard drive.
-Granted, hard drive space can be an issue on consoles, and most games these days require (usually) quick software patches before you can play, but consoles, unlike computers, have the benefit of not being the machines I use for most of my work.
-If I fill up my console hard drive, I have to get rid of a couple games before I can add new games.
+Gaming consoles, unlike computers, have the benefit of not being the machines I use for most of my work.
+If I fill up my console hard drive, I have to get rid of a couple of games before I can add new games.
 If I fill up my computer’s hard drive with games, it slows down everything I do on the computer, which is a lot of non-gaming things.
 This isn’t the biggest issue on this list, but it’s something that I noticed when I finally maxed out my computer’s hard drive last year and had to clear a lot of things off before my work applications got less sluggish.

-5. I like local multiplayer, which I find tends to work better on consoles.
+Which I find tends to work better on gaming consoles.
 There are a fair number of games out there supporting local multiplayer on PC for controllers or even just the regular keyboard-and-mouse setup, but the field is not as deep as on consoles as far as I can tell.
 PC gaming doesn’t seem built for local multiplayer in the same way.
 As my post on board games explains, I like the social aspect of local gaming, and console gaming tends to do this better for me than PC gaming.